bryanpc01/Notebook/docs/NYU/notes.md

        valid_lft forever preferred_lft forever
 ```

-The previous `#!bash ip address` command is extreamly verbose.
+The previous `#!bash ip address` command is extremely verbose.
 The `#!bash -br` flag is used for brevity.
 ``` hl_lines="3 4"
 $ ip -br address